How we counted

 |---|---|---|

-Order Management, Procurement and Inventory carry two thirds of the wave between them.
+Procurement, Order Management and Inventory carry close to two thirds of the wave between them.
 If your role lives in one of these areas, the module home pages collect the release view together with the flows and fixes for your desk: Procurement, Inventory, Cost Management.

 The eight features that are projects, not checkboxes